JeffersonLab/SRO-RTDP/rtdp/cuda/gpu_proxy/README.container.md

 - Test mode (`-t`) enables additional diagnostic output
 - All components (proxy, sender, receiver) are included in the container
 - No separate Python environment setup is required
+- Matrix width is set to 2048 by default
+- Send rate is set to 25 MB/s by default
+- Group size is set to 2048 by default

 ## Running the Experiment with Apptainer